HEALTH WELCOMES YOU

 Community Engagement Core

 The Community Engagement Core (CEC) maintains a broad-based coalition comprised of service providers, faith-based organizations, community-based organizations, elected officials, stakeholders, and community members.
-Its framework provides a rare infrastructure for scientists underrepresented in the health sciences to execute high-impact research responsive to community-identified health challenges and feedback.
+Its framework provides a rare infrastructure for scientists in the health sciences to execute high-impact research responsive to community-identified health challenges and feedback.

-The Investigator Development Core
+Investigator Development Core

 Research Infrastructure Core